thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-PERCENTAGE-SELL.md

 The rule will be evaluated with the following logic:

+1. The token handler decides if the transfer is a Sell (user perspective).
+Only if it is, it continues with the next steps.
-1. The processor receives the ID of the token-percentage-sell rule set in the asset handler.
+2. The processor receives the ID of the token-percentage-sell rule set in the asset handler.
-2. The processor receives the current total sold within period, token A amount (total amount of token A being transferred in the current transaction), previous sell time, and token's total supply from the handler.
+3. The processor receives the current total sold within period, token A amount (total amount of token A being transferred in the current transaction), previous sell time, and token's total supply from the handler.
-3. The processor evaluates whether the rule has a set total supply or uses the token's total supply provided by the handler set at the beginning of every new `period`.
+4. The processor evaluates whether the rule has a set total supply or uses the token's total supply provided by the handler set at the beginning of every new `period`.
-4. The processor evaluates whether the current time is within a new `period`.
+5. The processor evaluates whether the current time is within a new `period`.
     - **If it is a new period**, the processor sets the percent of total supply to the token A amount.
     - **If it is not a new period**, the processor sets percent of total supply to the sum of the total sold within period and token A amount.
-5. The processor calculates the final sell percentage, in basis units, using the percent of total supply calculated in step 4 and the total supply set in step 3.
+6. The processor calculates the final sell percentage, in basis units, using the percent of total supply calculated in step 4 and the total supply set in step 3.
-6. The processor evaluates if the final sell percentage of total supply would be greater than the `token percentage`.
+7. The processor evaluates if the final sell percentage of total supply would be greater than the `token percentage`.
     - If yes, the transaction reverts.
     - If no, the processor returns the `token percentage` value for the current `period` to the handler.